-Rapid proliferation of smartphones, improved Internet speed and penetration, and change in consumer viewing pattern have led to the emergence of streaming or over-the-top (OTT) services like Netflix (NFLX).
-This has in turn resulted in strong demand for content which is original, regional, short and suitable for small screens (smartphones and tablets).
+Rapid proliferation of smartphones, improved Internet speed and penetration, and change in consumer viewing pattern have led to the emergence of streaming video-on-demand services like Netflix (NFLX).
+This, in turn, has resulted in strong demand for content, which is original, regional, short and suitable for small screens (smartphones and tablets).

 Here are the industry’s four major themes:

-- Increase in cord cutting has forced industry participants to offer alternative services like virtual multichannel video programming distributor services, sometimes called “skinny bundles.”
-These services, which are available through the Internet, often contain fewer channels than a traditional subscription and therefore are cheaper.
-The move is in line with changing consumer viewing dynamics as growth in Internet penetration and advancements in mobile, video, and wireless technologies have boosted small-screen viewing.
+- Increase in cord cutting has forced industry participants to offer “skinny bundles.”
+These services, which are available through the Internet, often contain fewer channels than a traditional subscription and therefore, are cheaper.
+The move is in line with changing consumer viewing dynamics as growth in Internet penetration and advancements in mobile, video and wireless technologies have boosted small-screen viewing.
 The alternative services are expected to keep users glued to their platforms, thereby increasing the need to produce more content.
 However, the low-priced skinny bundles hurt top-line growth.

 - Many industry participants, who are either launching their own OTT services or acquiring other OTT services, are banking on user insights to deliver the right content.
-Increased digital viewing is making consumer data easily available to the companies, thereby allowing them to apply AI and ML techniques to create/procure targeted content.
-The move not only boosts user engagement but also lets industry participants raise prices of their services.
-With many services available globally, users are bound to choose services that deliver the best value.
-Apart from this, the industry is witnessing widespread consolidation to counter competition and provide quality services.
+Increased digital viewing is making consumer data easily available to companies, thereby allowing them to apply AI and machine learning techniques to create/procure targeted content.
+The move not only boosts user engagement but also lets industry participants raise prices of their services at appropriate time without the fear of losing subscribers.

 The Zacks Broadcast Radio and Television industry is housed within the broader Zacks Consumer Discretionary sector.
-It carries a Zacks Industry Rank #184, which places it in the bottom 28% of more than 250 Zacks industries.
+It carries a Zacks Industry Rank #99, which places it in the top 39% of more than 250 Zacks industries.